-Pa1000 can read and play compressed User Samples (in Pa4X, Pa1000, Pa700 or Pa3X format).
+Pa700 can read and play compressed User Samples (in Pa700, Pa1000, Pa4X, or Pa3X format).
 Load compressed User Samples exactly as you load the other samples.

-Loading or recording other samples
+Loading other samples

-To create an ordinary Sound, you need more samples to make a multisample.
-Load other samples, or record them (as described later).
+To create an ordinary Sound, you must load more samples to make a multisample.